p-jbarbosa/svg-component/to-create-new-plugins.md

 For Pentaho Marketplace be able to control the current installed version (and branch), versus the new versions available, we need to make sure that the version stated on the component's entry in marketplace.xml is the same exposed on component's **version.xml** file.

-To control this **version.xml** file (located in /assemblies/platform-plugin/src/main/resources/_) is aware of a global maven variable, called **version**.
+To control this, **version.xml** file (located in _/assemblies/platform-plugin/src/main/resources/_), is aware of a global maven variable called **version**.

-When you need to create a new component version this files should be changed (use allways the same number):
+To create a new component version this files should be changed (use allways the same number):

 * /pom.xml
 * /impl/pom.xml